tenzir/tenzir/web/docs/about/why-vast.md

 cases, such as feature extraction, model training, and detection engineering, require additional data-centric workbenches.

-VAST *complements* a [SIEM][siem] nicely with the following use cases:
+Tenzir *complements* a [SIEM][siem] nicely with the following use cases:

-- **Offloading**: route the high-volume telemetry to VAST that would otherwise overload your SIEM or be cost-prohibitive to ingest.
-By keeping the bulk of the data in VAST, you remove bottlenecks and can selectively forward the activity that matters to your SIEM.
+- **Offloading**: route the high-volume telemetry to Tenzir that would otherwise overload your SIEM or be cost-prohibitive to ingest.
+By keeping the bulk of the data in Tenzir, you remove bottlenecks and can selectively forward the activity that matters to your SIEM.

-- **Compliance**: VAST supports fine-grained retention configuration to meet [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) and other regulatory requirements.
-When storage capacity needs careful management, VAST's *compaction* feature allows for weighted ageing of your data, so that you can specify relative importance of event types.
-Powerful *transforms* allow you to anonymize, pseudonymize, or encrypt specific fields—either to sanitize [PII data](https://en.wikipedia.org/wiki/Personal_data) on import, or ad-hoc on export when data leaves VAST.
+- **Compliance**: Tenzir supports fine-grained retention configuration to meet [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) and other regulatory requirements.
+When storage capacity needs careful management, Tenzir's *compaction* feature allows for weighted ageing of your data, so that you can specify relative importance of event types.
+Powerful *transforms* allow you to anonymize, pseudonymize, or encrypt specific fields—either to sanitize [PII data](https://en.wikipedia.org/wiki/Personal_data) on import, or ad-hoc on export when data leaves Tenzir.

 - **Data Science**: The majority of SIEMs provide an API-only, low-bandwidth access path to your security data.
-VAST is an [Arrow][arrow]-native engine that offers unfettered high-bandwidth access so that you can bring your own workloads, with your own tools, e.g., to run iterative clustering algorithms or complex feature extraction in conjunction with machine learning.
+Tenzir is an [Arrow][arrow]-native engine that offers unfettered high-bandwidth access so that you can bring your own workloads, with your own tools, e.g., to run iterative clustering algorithms or complex feature extraction in conjunction with machine learning.